Skip to main content

 Deepening the Lifestyle Protocol

-For to be effective, they must be specific and progressive.
+For lifestyle interventions to be effective, they must be specific and progressive.
 The goal is to generate enough mechanical strain to trigger an adaptive response from bone tissue.
 Vague prescriptions of “more activity” are insufficient.
 The evidence points toward a combination of targeted resistance and impact training.

 Backlit green leaf venation depicts robust cellular function, supporting tissue repair crucial for hormone balance.
 It symbolizes metabolic health, optimized physiological support via peptide therapy and clinical protocols, enabling successful patient outcomes